 He was producing an artist named Roscoe Martinez, and I started co-producing it with them for fun, because I thought I could help him.
 He was really trying to get this artist to go forward.
 We started coming up with the sound, and I asked Robi Rosa to come in - I had already started working with Ricky.
 Somehow it all came together on Ricky's record.
 I used the same musicians from Roscoe's record and it was a stepping stone towards that sound that I think changed the course of Latin music."

 The title is in Spanglish - a mixture of Spanish and English - but it's about as Spanish as Taco Bell.
-This was by design, as Desmond Child Songfacts: "His (Martin's) manager, Angelo Medina, thought there was a market in radio stations that were doing songs that were going back and forth between English and Spanish.
+This was by design, as Desmond Child explained to Songfacts: "His (Martin's) manager, Angelo Medina, thought there was a market in radio stations that were doing songs that were going back and forth between English and Spanish.
 He said, 'Well, what if you do one song that's kind of both?'
 If you look at 'Livin' La Vida Loca,' there really is very little Spanish in it.
 But when we presented it to the record company, one of the top executives came back to me and said, 'Could you write that song in English now?'
 I said, 'It is in English.'
-And in fact, when the first ads came out, he insisted that underneath 'Livin' La Vida Loca,' in parenthesis, it said, 'Livin' the Crazy Life.'
+And in fact, when the first ads came out, he insisted that underneath 'Livin' La Vida Loca,' in parentheses, it said, 'Livin' the Crazy Life.'
 We were scratching our heads, like, Come on now, anyone who has ever gone to Pollo Loco knows what the word 'loco' is.